strncat/strncat.github.io/_posts/graphics/2023-10-12-recursive-ray-tracing.markdown

 \end{align*}
 $$
 </div>
 So now we can geometrically construct a reflected ray.
-For a mirror refraction we want $\theta_o = \theta_i$.
+For a mirror refraction we want $$\theta_o = \theta_i$$.
 So we want twice that angle.
 The reflected direction is the direction of the incoming ray minus that part from the figure, twice the angle in the normal direction. (???)
 <div>
 $$
 \begin{align*}